AlphaAssay $ test my signal

 Anonymised mortality statistics per structural signal family: tested, killed, survived, top causes of death, and the crowd prior your submission would be deflated by.
 Check before you spend weeks on an idea whether the crowd already buried it. k-anonymous — families with fewer than 5 distinct submitters return only coarse taxonomy stats.

-assay_certificate_verify — is this certificate genuine, without trusting us?
+assay_certificate_verify — is this certificate trusted by the platform?

-assay_provider_protocol — judge any signal seller with seven tests
+assay_provider_protocol — judge any signal vendor or validator with seven tests

 The falsification protocol as machine-readable rules: provenance, survivorship, pre-registration, placebo, costs, trial accounting, examiner — each with a machine-checkable failure condition, and tests 3–6 name the endpoint that automates them.
 It hands your agent the checklist; it does not rate, score or rank any provider, and test 7 applies the whole protocol to us.